Carrot Cake Cupcakes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These carrot cake cupcakes are soft and fluffy, filled with delicious spices, and topped with velvety cream cheese frosting.
-They taste like everything you love about your favorite carrot cake!
+These carrot cake cupcakes are soft, moist, and perfectly spiced, topped with a velvety cream cheese frosting that makes each bite irresistible.
+They capture everything you love about classic carrot cake-just in an easy, individual serving.

 Want to save this recipe?